ONLINE END-USER SOFTWARE SUBSCRIPTION AGREEMENT

 (e) Local Service Provider.
 LOCAL SERVICE PROVIDER shall mean PRACTICESUITE’s Channel Partner or Value Added Reseller entity.

-2. Free Edition, Paid Edition and Add-On Services.
+2. Free Trial Edition, Paid Edition and Add-On Services.

-(a) Free Edition.
-PRACTICESUITE offers a completely Free Edition.
-NO Fees are due and payable by the CLIENT that uses the Free Edition of the Software Subscription.
+(a) Free Trial Edition.
+PRACTICESUITE offers a Free Trial Edition.
+NO Fees are due and payable by the CLIENT that uses the Free Trial Edition of the Software Subscription.

 (b) Paid Editions.
 CLIENT at their sole discretion can upgrade to Paid Editions.